JakobGreen/lua-requests/README.md

 The same friendly python Requests interface for Lua!

-Under construction...
-Stay tuned.

-All API documentation is on the wiki page.
+API documentation is on the [wiki](http://github.com/JakobGreen/lua-requests/wiki) page.

 Dependencies